udelcodes/udelcodes.github.io/cyber4.md

 *To explain:*

-- There are languages that are considered **High-Level Programming Langauges**, these languages include Python, Java, Javascript, Scratch, ect.
+- There are languages that are considered **High-Level Programming Languages**, these languages include Python, Java, Javascript, Scratch, ect.
 These programming languages are then broken down to a **Lower-level Programing Language**

 - **Low-Level Programming Languages**, like Assembly and Machine Code, communicate more directly with the computer.
 Meaning they are more closely related to the computer's core language, like binary.
 (1's and 0's)